 Getting an Instant Offer Real Estate Deal For Your Home

-There are several reasons why someone may want their house sold as quickly as possible.
-Maybe you’ve found your dream home but need to sell your current house before you can close.
-Or perhaps you’ve received a great job offer in a different state and have to move quickly.
+There are several reasons why someone may want their house sold as quickly as possible: a major health event, a divorce, or maybe you’ve found your dream home but need to sell your current house before you can close.
+Perhaps you’ve received a great job offer in a different state and have to move quickly.

-Instant offer real estate deals, in which buyers use information about your home and data about recent nearby real estate transactions to make a quick offer on your house, can be a good solution to these types of situations.
+Whatever the reason, an instant offer real estate deal — where buyers make a quick offer based on information about your home and recent nearby real estate transactions — can be a good solution to these types of situations.

-Many house-flipping companies abide by the 70% rule, meaning they’ll offer 70% of your home’s after-repair value (ARV) minus the cost of repairs. iBuyers pay closer to 85% of a home’s market value and typically charge fees of 5%–6%.
+Many house-flipping companies abide by the 70% rule, meaning they’ll offer 70% of your home’s after-repair value (ARV) and then deduct the cost of repairs. iBuyers pay closer to 85% to 95% of a home’s market value and typically charge fees of 5% to 6%.

-This guide will explain how instant offer real estate deals work to help you decide whether this route is right for you.
+This guide explains how instant-offer real estate deals work to help you decide whether this route is right for you.

 Who provides instant offers?